 You can use Siri on the Mac just like you would on your iPhone or iPad.
 In fact, Siri on the Mac can access even more data than its iOS counterpart.
 Ask Siri to schedule events, remind you of a task, tell you the weather, search your hard drive for files, look up pictures, and a whole lot more.
 Instead of putting out so much effort yourself, let Siri do the work for you.

 The launchpad is where all of your apps and games are displayed.
-Think of it like the Home screen on your iPhone or iPad.
-You can organize apps and games into folders, delete them by clicking and holding until they go in to jiggly mode, and search for something specific using the search bar.
+Think of it as the Home screen on your iPhone or iPad.
+You can organize apps and games into folders, delete them by clicking and holding until they go into jiggly mode, and search for something specific using the search bar.

 Safari is the default Mac browser.
 You might be used to a different way to surf the internet, but you should, at least, give Safari a try before you switch.
 Because it is integrated with the Mac operating system, it has some very awesome features you might end up loving too much to let go of, especially if you use Safari on your iPhone or iPad.